US Election Odds - The most comprehensive U.S. election odds tracker on the web

 Off-year wins for Democrats in Virginia and New Jersey in November 2025, combined with President Trump's approval rating slipping into the mid-30s, have pushed traders steadily toward the Democratic side over the past month.
 The Senate map remains tougher for Democrats simply because of which seats are up - they're defending more competitive ground than Republicans are.

 The 2028 presidential race is already the highest-volume political market on Polymarket, with over $596 million wagered to date.
 With Donald Trump term-limited, both parties face genuinely open primaries for the first time since 2016.
 On the Republican side, Vice President JD Vance is the narrow frontrunner but Marco Rubio has been climbing steadily.
 Democrats face a wider field still: California Governor Gavin Newsom leads, but Pennsylvania Governor Josh Shapiro, Pete Buttigieg, AOC, and former VP Kamala Harris all have meaningful market share.
+Find all presidential election odds for 2028 here.

 The frontrunners from each party with their full slate of active markets - nomination odds, head-to-head matchups, and more.
 Probabilities reflect what traders are paying for "Yes" shares right now on Polymarket and Kalshi.